landonmarder/landonmarder.github.io/_posts/2016-08-13-customizing-ecto-changesets.md

 ---
 layout: post
-title: Customizing Your Ecto Changesets to Validate Data in a Phoenix App
+title: Customizing Ecto Changesets to Validate Data in a Phoenix App
 categories: posts
 date: 2016-08-13 11:15:00
 summary: Ecto Changesets are a powerful way to validate the data before inserting it into the database